×

 Lacking in Real-Time Behavior

-Time-sensitive applications like control systems or scientific simulations may not work as expected as SPARC software emulation lacks real-time behavior.
+Time-sensitive applications like control systems or scientific simulations may not work as expected as SPARC emulation software lacks real-time behavior.
 Also, there might be discrepancies in matching time with the original hardware’s timing for some operations like context switching, interrupt handling, and other low-level operations.

 Debugging Complexity